stackbit-projects/bounce-house-47249/content/pages/blog/howtoplanapartycsra.md

 ## Choose your venue

-There are great vanues all over the CSRA.
+There are great venues all over

 ## Get an estimate for catering